Guidance on who is eligible for testing and how to get a test.

 If you need medical advice about your symptoms

-Contact the 111 online coronavirus service or your GP if you feel your symptoms aren’t improving or you need further advice.
+Contact the 111 online coronavirus service or your GP if you feel your symptoms aren’t improving or you need advice.

 If you don’t have internet access, call 111.
 In a medical emergency, dial 999 and inform the call handler or operator that you or your relative have COVID-19 symptoms.